spree/spree/guides/content/integration/tutorials/connecting_custom_endpoints.md

 ## Deployment and Security

-All endpoints must be publiclly accessible in order for the hub to be able to route messages to it successfully.
+All endpoints must be publicly accessible in order for the hub to be able to route messages to it successfully.
 All production endpoints must be deployed on SSL secured hosts.

 To ensure your endpoint only processes messages from the hub you must configure a preshared key that the hub will include as a HTTP header with each message it delivers.